 2Then Asa brought out silver and gold from the treasuries of the house of Yahweh and of the king’s house and sent to Ben-hadad king of Syria who lived at Damascus, saying,

-3“Let there be a treaty between me and you, as there was between my father and your father.
+3“There is a treaty between me and you, as there was between my father and your father.
 Behold, I have sent you silver and gold.
-Go, break your treaty with Baasha king of Israel, that he may depart from me.”
+Go, break your treaty with Baasha king of Israel, so that he will depart from me.”

-4Ben-hadad listened to King Asa and sent the captains of his armies against the cities of Israel, and they struck Ijon, and Dan, and Abel Maim and all the storage cities of Naphtali.
+4Ben-hadad listened to King Asa and sent the commanders of his armies against the cities of Israel, and they struck Ijon and Dan and Abel-maim and all the storage cities of Naphtali.

-5It came to pass when Baasha heard of it, that he left off building Ramah and let his work cease.
+5And when Baasha heard of it, he quit fortifying Ramah and stopped his work there.

-6Then Asa the king took all Judah, and they carried away the stones of Ramah and its timber with which Baasha had built; and he built with it Geba and Mizpah.
+6Then Asa the king brought all Judah, and they carried away the stones of Ramah and its timber with which Baasha had been building, and with it he built up Geba and Mizpah.

-8Weren’t the Ethiopians and the Lubim a huge army, with chariots and horsemen exceeding many?
+8Weren’t the Ethiopians and the Lubim a huge army, with very many chariots and horsemen?
 Yet, because you relied on Yahweh, he delivered them into your hand.

-9For the eyes of Yahweh run back and forth throughout the whole earth to show himself strong in the behalf of them whose heart is wholly devoted to him.
-Herein you have done foolishly, for from henceforth you will have wars.”
+9For the eyes of Yahweh go around throughout the whole earth in order to give strong support to those whose heart is wholly devoted to him.
+You have acted foolishly in this, for from now on you will have wars.”

-10Then Asa was angry with the seer, and put him in the prison; for he was in a rage with him because of this thing.
-Asa oppressed some of the people at the same time.
+10Then Asa was angry with the seer, and put him in the stocks in prison because he was in a rage with him because of this.
+And Asa oppressed some of the people at that time.

-11Behold, the acts of Asa, first and last, behold, they are written in the book of the kings of Judah and Israel.
+11And behold, the acts of Asa, the first and last, behold, they are written in the book of the kings of Judah and Israel.

-12In the thirty-ninth year of his reign Asa was diseased in his feet; his disease was exceeding great, yet in his disease he didn’t seek Yahweh, but turned to the physicians.
+12In the thirty-ninth year of his reign, Asa was diseased in his feet.
+His disease was very severe, yet in his disease he did not seek Yahweh, but sought the physicians.

 13Asa slept with his fathers and died in the forty-first year of his reign.

-14They buried him in his own tombs that he had dug out for himself in the city of David, and laid him in the bed that was filled with sweet odors and various kinds of spices prepared by the perfumers' art; and they made a very great burning for him.
+14They buried him in his tombs that he had cut out for himself in the city of David, and they laid him in the bed, which was filled with sweet spices of various kinds blended by the perfumers' art, and they made a very large burning for him.